Reed-Reed/C-XAML_-IT-230-/README.md

   **What I did well**

-   Any code I added is efficient and very readable.
+   All code I added is efficient and very readable.
 I take pride in writing code that looks nice to my eye in hopes it will be easier to read for fellow programmers.
+   I leave concise comments that usually describe a section of code instead of leaving comments on many lines; this gives a descriptor for the code block as well as keeping it more readable.